 The Tour de Lopez bike trail was designed by Islanders to give you the best biking on the island.
 Expect a nice mix of rural country roads and coastal views.
 The Tour De Lopez Long Route starts at the Ferry Landing and ends at the Edenwild Inn.
 Here is a link to an Interactive Lopez Island Bike Map.
-Edenwild offers Lopez Island bike rentals so you can enjoy this ride if you didn’t bring your own bike.
+Edenwild offers Lopez Island bike rentals, so you can enjoy this ride if you don’t bring your own bike.

 Welcome to Lopez Island (Mile 1-2)

 Mile 1-3: The first leg of this Lopez Island ride starts at the Lopez Ferry Landing and is the island’s first steep grade.
 This is a short climb from sea level, and the rest of the ride will be more pleasant.
-At mile one, you will pass by Odlin County Park which has a great beach and a perfect place to eat a picnic lunch.
+At mile one, you will pass by Odlin County Park, which has a great beach and a perfect place to eat a picnic lunch.
 Learn more about Odlin here.
-Mile three will find yourself on Port Stanley Road in front of Lopez Island’s smallest beach called Swifts Bay Beach.
+Mile three will find you on Port Stanley Road in front of Lopez Island’s smallest beach called Swifts Bay Beach.

 Cattle and Sheep and Peacocks, Oh My!
 (Mile 4-8)